Galaxy Quenching from Cosmic Web Detachment: Abstract

 \section{Abstract}

-We present the Cosmic Web Detachment (CWD) model, a conceptual framework to interpret galaxy evolution in a cosmological context, providing a direct link between the star formation history of galaxies and the cosmic web.
-The CWD model unifies several mechanism known to disrupt or stop star formation into one single physical process and provides a natural explanation for a wide range of galaxy properties.
-Galaxies begin accreting star-forming gas at early times via a network of \textit{primordial} highly coherent filaments.
-The efficient star formation phase ends when non-linear interactions with other galaxies or elements of the cosmic web \textit{detach} the galaxy from its network of primordial filaments, thus ending the efficient accretion of cold gas.
-The stripping of the filamentary web around galaxies is the physical process responsible of star formation quenching in gas stripping, harassment, strangulation and starvation.
-Being a purely gravitational/mechanical process CWD acts at a more fundamental level than internal feedback processes.
+We propose the Cosmic Web Detachment (CWD) model, a framework to interpret the star-formation history of galaxies in a cosmological context.
+The CWD model unifies several starvation mechanisms known to disrupt or stop star formation into one single physical framework.
+Galaxies begin accreting star-forming gas at early times via a network of primordial filaments, simply related to the pattern of density fluctuations in the initial conditions.
+But when shell-crossing occurs on intergalactic scales, this pattern is disrupted, and the galaxy \textit{detaches} from its primordial filaments, ending the accretion of cold gas.
+We argue that CWD encompasses known external processes halting star formation, such as harassment, strangulation and starvation.
+On top of these external processes, internal feedback processes such as AGN contribute to stop in star formation as well.

-We introduce a simple and efficient formalism to identify CWD events in N-body simulations.
-With it we reproduce and explain, in the context of CWD, several key observations including downsizing, the cosmic star formation rate history, the galaxy mass-color diagram and the dependence of the fraction of red galaxies with mass and local density.
+By explicitly pointing out the non-linear nature of CWD events we introduce a simple formalism to identify CWD events in N-body simulations.
+With it we reproduce and explain, in the context of CWD, several observations including downsizing, the cosmic star formation rate history, the galaxy mass-color diagram and the dependence of the fraction of red galaxies with mass and local density.